-Healthcare assistants (HCAs) work within hospital or community settings under the guidance of a qualified healthcare professional.
-The role can be varied depending upon the area in which the person is employed.
+Healthcare assistants (HCAs) work in hospital or community settings under the guidance of a qualified healthcare professional.
+The role can be varied depending upon the healthcare setting.

 The types of duties include the following:

-Nursing healthcare assistants usually work a 37.5 hour week on a shift or rota system, typically including nights and weekends.
+Nursing HCAs usually work a 37.5 hour week on a shift or rota system, typically including nights and weekends.
 Part-time and flexible working is often available.

 An HCA may also work alongside some healthcare scientists, for example with audiologists, helping them to investigate and treat diseases.

 Healthcare assistants, working in healthcare science, work normal office hours or shifts, including evenings and weekends, depending on their particular role and specialism.
 Part-time and flexible working is often available.

 Clinical support workers (sometimes known as therapy assistants or therapy helpers) work alongside allied health professionals such as:

 Duties will depend on the form of therapy but are likely to include:

 Some employers will be looking for their HCAs to have a QCF qualification at level 2 or 3 while others will support HCAs to gain these qualifications post employment.
 QCF qualifications in Healthcare Support Services or Clinical Healthcare Support include those accredited by CACHE.
 It is also possible to enter work as an HCA (or senior HCA) through an apprenticeship.